Ankitv003/React-Interview-Questions/README.md

 # React Interview Questions

-- This repo will contain all the major React interview questions and answers.
+- This repo contains all the major React interview questions and answers.
-- All the solutions are also added along with problem statements.
+- All the solutions are added along with problem statements.
+- Used various React concepts and javascript methods.